-Creating and Populating a BLOB or CLOB Column
+Creating and Populating a BLOB, CLOB or NCLOB Column

-Create and populate a BLOB or CLOB column in a table by using SQL statements.
+Create and populate aBLOB, CLOB, or NCLOB column in a table by using SQL statements.

-Note: You cannot construct a new BLOB or CLOB locator in your application with a Java new statement.
-You must create the locator through a SQL operation, and then select it into your application or with the createTemporary or empty_lob methods.
+Note: You cannot construct a new BLOB, CLOB, or NCLOB locator in your application with a Java new statement.
+You must create the locator through a SQL operation, and then select it into your application or use the factory methods from oracle.jdbc.OracleConnection interface.

-Create a BLOB or CLOB column in a table with the SQL CREATE TABLE statement, then populate the LOB.
+Create a BLOB, CLOB, or NCLOB column in a table with the SQL CREATE TABLE statement, then populate the LOB.
 This includes creating the LOB entry in the table, obtaining the LOB locator, and then copying the data into the LOB.

-Creating a BLOB or CLOB Column in a New Table
+Creating a BLOB, CLOB, or NCLOB Column in a New Table

-To create a BLOB or CLOB column in a new table, run the SQL CREATE TABLE statement.
+To create a BLOB, CLOB, or NCLOB column in a new table, run the SQL CREATE TABLE statement.
 The following example code creates a BLOB column in a new table.
 This example assumes that you have already created your Connection object conn and Statement object stmt: